YatootaY/five-minute-chat/README.md

 # Five Minute Chat Web App

-Have you ever wonder 5 minute conversation is enough to get to know with someone? <br>
+Have you ever wondered if a 5-minute conversation is enough to get to know someone? <br>

 ## How it works